skip to content

 00:11:13 - Nick Taylor

 Yeah.
 Cool.
-Did some screen testing, sizes, and code cleanup.
-This is, I would say, pretty accurate, so that's pretty cool.
+Yeah.
+Did some, yeah.
+Did some screen testing sizes and code cleanup.
+Yeah.
+No, this is, this is, I would say pretty accurate.
+So that's pretty cool.

-This is a whole different use case from what I was doing.
-I've been wanting to create summaries of content.
-But for you, this is like a log of the work you've done and the work that still needs to be done — like having a meeting summarized for you, which is an entirely separate use case it can just do because of the flexibility of having an LLM attached to a huge chunk of text.
+I also dropped in the, and so this is a, and this is a whole different use case from what I was doing.
+I've been wanting to create, you know, summaries of like content, but for you, this is like a log of the work you've done and the work that still needs to be done.
+This is like you're, you're like having a meeting summarized for you, which is like an entirely separate use case.
+That it can just kind of do because of the flexibility of having an LLM attached to this huge chunk of text.

 Yeah, no, totally.
-I'm just dropping our previous stream on YouTube and in chat here as well.
+I'm just dropping the— our previous, stream, just dropping it on YouTube and on, just let me just drop it in chat here as well.

 00:12:02 - Anthony Campolo